← Back to 史記

 西

 After Gongshu's death, Gongsun Yang learned that Duke Xiao of Qin had issued an edict throughout his realm seeking talented men.
 The duke intended to revive Duke Mu's legacy and recover territories lost to the east.
 Yang traveled west to Qin and, through the duke's favored minister Jing Jian, sought an audience with Duke Xiao.
 Duke Xiao granted an audience to Wei Yang.
 They discussed state affairs for a long time, but the duke kept nodding off and paid no attention.
 After the audience ended, Duke Xiao angrily rebuked Jing Jian, saying, "Your guest is nothing but a charlatan!
 How could he possibly be of use?"
 Jing Jian conveyed this rebuke to Wei Yang.
 Wei Yang replied, "I counseled him with the imperial way, but his mind remains unenlightened."
 Five days later, he again requested an audience with Yang.
 Yang met with Duke Xiao again and spoke even more persuasively, but still did not gain his approval.
 After the audience ended, Duke Xiao again rebuked Jing Jian, who in turn rebuked Yang.
 Yang said, "I counseled him with the royal way, but it did not resonate.
 Please allow me to see him once more."
 Yang met with Duke Xiao once more.
 The duke was pleased with him but still did not employ him.
 The audience ended and he departed.
 Duke Xiao told Jing Jian, "Your guest is impressive—one can actually hold a conversation with him."
 Yang said, "I counseled him with the way of hegemony.
 His intentions now favor employing me.
 If he truly invites me back, I will know for certain."
-Wei Yang met with Duke Xiao once more.
+Wei Yang was granted another audience with Duke Xiao.
 As they spoke, the duke unconsciously leaned forward on his mat.
 They spoke for several days without wearying.
 Jing Jian asked, "How did you manage to please our lord?
 Our lord's delight is quite extraordinary."
 Yang replied, "I first counseled the lord with the ways of emperors and kings, comparing them to the Three Dynasties.
 But the lord said, 'Too distant—I cannot wait.
 Moreover, worthy rulers make their names illustrious throughout the world in their own lifetimes.
-How can they gloomily wait decades or centuries to achieve imperial greatness?'
-Therefore I advised him with methods to strengthen the state, and my lord was greatly pleased with them.
+How can they gloomily wait decades or centuries to achieve imperial greatness?
+Therefore, I advised him with methods to strengthen the state, and my lord was greatly pleased with them.
 However, it is hard to compare virtue with Yin and Zhou.'

 3